dsmith7789/Python-Practice/BlackjackGame/README.md

 Basically this iterates through the lines in the `requirements.txt` file and installs the specific version of the package on that line.

+## Interesting Lessons
+### Default mutable arguments in function definitions
+I was seeing an odd bug where the hands would have the same cards, even though the Hand and Player objects were definitely different.
+This was because of my initial constructor for the Hand class:

+`class Hand: def __init__(self, cards: Optional[list[Card]]=[]):`

+The default value of `[]` was being shared across all calls to the function.
+This meant that when the default value was modified (e.g. adding a card), those modifications were showing up in all the lists of cards, meaning both hands would always have the same cards.

+**SOLUTION:** Use the list() constructor, e.g. (`self.cards = list(cards)`) which will create a deep copy of the argument and set the self.cards array to that list copy, which will be guaranteed to be a new object in memory from the default list.

 ## TO-DO
 * Dynamically calculate the placement of the "Deck"
 * Get hands to display on the same center point, no matter how many cards in the hand.